seafooler/blockbench/README.md

 # BlockBench

+**This is a forked version of [Blockbench](https://github.com/ooibc88/blockbench) by seafooler.
+I just make some modifications to the original source codes, so as to run the system on my Linux OS successfully.**

 BlockBench is the first benchmarking framework for private blockchain systems.
 It serves as a fair means of comparison for different platforms and enables deeper understanding of different system design choices.